 Gum disease is the primary reason for tooth loss in adults.
 Periodontal therapy is therefore of the utmost importance.

-- Diagnosis: The first step of periodontal therapy is the diagnosis.
-Many people are unaware of the presence of the disease until it has advanced, so a diagnosis through regular screenings enables us to provide an effective treatment to avoid tooth loss.
+- Diagnosis: Many people are unaware of the presence of gum disease until it has advanced, so a diagnosis through regular screenings enables us to provide an effective treatment to avoid tooth loss.

-- Treatment: The second step of periodontal therapy is treatment.
-If the disease has only progressed to the gingivitis stage, our dentists will suggest scheduling one or two regular cleanings and give instructions for preventing periodontal disease in the future with heightened dental hygiene and additional regular cleanings.
-If the periodontal disease is more advanced, our hygienists will deep clean infected roots of the teeth to remove toxins.
+- Treatment: If the disease has only progressed to the gingivitis stage, our dentists will suggest scheduling one or two regular cleanings.
+We will also offer advice on how to prevent the spread of gum disease with better dental hygiene habits and additional teeth cleanings.
+If your gum disease is more advanced, our hygienists will deep clean infected roots of the teeth to remove toxins.

-- Maintenance: The last step of periodontal therapy is maintenance.
-Maintenance after treatment is extremely important.
-In order to preserve the success of the treatment step, your Park Avenue Dental dentist will propose regular periodontal cleanings.
-The periodontal cleaning appointments include teeth polishing, an oral cancer screening, an examination of tooth decay, existing restorations, and any diagnostic x-rays that need to be taken, and updated oral hygiene recommendations.
+- Maintenance: Maintenance after treatment is extremely important.
+Regular periodontal cleaning appointments include teeth polishing, an oral cancer screening, an examination of tooth decay, existing restorations, and any diagnostic x-rays that need to be taken, and updated oral hygiene recommendations.

 Gum Disease Treatment at Park Avenue Dental

-Your friendly, neighborhood dentists of Park Avenue Dental are greatly concerned about the health and longevity of your teeth.
-We can help you restore your teeth with the proper application of preventative methods, treatments, and maintenance.
+At Park Avenue Dental, a standard component of the routine checkups we provide is screening for periodontal disease.
+We can also help you restore your teeth with the proper application of preventative methods, treatments, and maintenance.
 To learn more about gum disease treatments or to schedule a cleaning, contact Park Avenue Dental today!